muehlefeldt/unity-machine-learning/docs/run-log.md

 ## 6480
 * Same as 6475+ but with missing 3 sensors.

+## 6481
+* Long run with 3 sensors.
+Do we need this for a result in experiment 3?

 # Advisory
 * Are parallel processes even possible with the unity config files?
 Dat seems questionable ... feature may need another look.